Tai Ji Classes in Hertfordshire and Essex

 Art of Tai Ji Quan and COVID-19

-The nature of Covid 19 is to attack the respiratory system, coupled with the varying degrees of symptoms.
-ATJQ will teach one to primarily learn how to breathe correctly, something we all do naturally.
-However, if disease disrupts the natural flow and rhythm of one’s cycle of breath, this may cause much discomfort and anxiety.
+The nature of Covid 19 was to attack the respiratory system, coupled with varying degrees of other symptoms.
+With that in mind, TJQ will teach you how to breathe correctly.
+However, if disease disrupts the natural flow and rhythm of one’s breath cycle, your knowledge will assist in easing any discomfort and anxiety.
+Please look at our curriculum.
+They all have correct breathing techniques.

 We know the benefits are real but there are five essentials to address during your Tai Ji Quan journey.
 Perseverance, Patience, Humility, Respect and Belief.
 These are essential to mastering any art or anything worth achieving.